jakewins/coffeescript-maven/README.md

 ### Usage

+Coffeescript-maven is not yet in maven central, so for now you have to install it manually:

+  git clone git://github.com/jakewins/coffeescript-maven.git
+  cd coffeescript-maven
+  mvn clean install

-Add the plugin to your pom:
+Than, add the plugin to your pom:

   <plugins>
     ..